Router Optimization

 Bottom line: smart comparisons reveal gaps.
 And if you’re serious about internet speed optimization, this is where it starts.

 Let’s start with what sounds like tech folklore but actually works: restarting your modem and router.
-Think of it like rebooting your brain after a nap (that mid-day fog lifts, right?).
-This clears temporary glitches, resets your network connection, and often fixes slow speeds instantly.
+Think of it like rebooting your brain after a nap, that mid-day fog lifts, right?
+It clears temporary glitches.
+Resets your network connection.
+Often fixes slow speeds instantly.

-Unplug both your modem and router.
-Wait at least 30 seconds—this allows residual power to drain.
-Then plug back in, modem first, then router.
+Pro tip: unplug both your modem and router.
+Wait at least 30 seconds, this drains any residual power.
+Plug the modem back in first, then the router.

 • Place your router centrally and elevated.